atlassubbed/atlas-concurrent-queue/README.md

 #### dynamic concurrency

 It might be interesting to implement a dynamic concurrency that can react to changes in bandwidth.
-For example, we might want to only `N` downloads at a given time based on network factors.
+For example, we might want to run only `N` downloads at a given time based on network factors.

 #### capturing errors and data